Banner Default Blog

 We are pleased to be supporting the 7th Philippine Railway Summit which will take place on 19th November at the Live at City of Dreams Manila Hotel, Philippines.

 The 7th Philippine Railway Summit will gather 200 C-level executives from DOTR, MRT, LRTA, LRMC, PNR, Government Authorities and all Railway stakeholders to discuss the future of Country’s railway systems and exchange ideas regarding challenges, strategies and solution from the construction and railway operation.
-This event will welcome solution provider to present their solutions and ideas to help improve railway projects, developments and operation in the country.
+This event will welcome solution provider to present their solutions and ideas to help improve railway projects, developments, and operation in the country.

 For more information and to register to attend, please visit: https://mykar-events.net/7th_Railway/7th_Railway.html